rhine3/pink-berries/data-guide.md

 Located within `metagenomes/sequence-reads/`.

-Broadly, there are two types of reads: long reads (Moleculo or PacBio sequencing) and short reads (Illumina sequencing).
+Broadly, there are two types of reads: long reads (Moleculo, aka `Illumina TruSeq` or PacBio sequencing) and short reads (Illumina sequencing).
 Moleculo and PacBio platforms were run on different samples, but a corresponding Illumina run was run on the same sample.